 - Models avoidable spend from callbacks and duplicate work orders. - Invoice overcharges

-- Applies conservative assumptions to materials and labor expansion that often go unchallenged. - Preventive maintenance impact
+- Applies conservative assumptions to materials and labor expansion that often go unchallenged. - Outlier site concentration

 - Calculates the disproportionate impact of high-cost locations on portfolio spend. - Portfolio-level ROI